North-West-Wind/csci3280-smart-voice-assistant/COMMS.md

 - 0.3: Added `asr-start/done`, `tts-start/line/done`.
 Renamed `rec` to `asr`.
 - 0.4: Added `config` message and command.
 - 0.5: Added `clear` command.
 Renamed `res` and `res-done` to `llm` and `llm-done`.
+- 0.6: Added `lock` and `unlock` message.

 ## Common
 All messages are sent as strings.

 ## Messages from server
+- `lock`: The program has been triggered.
+Disable repeated triggering.
+- `unlock`: Response has finished.
+Frontend can enable triggering again.
 - `asr <level>`: Audio loudness when recording.
 This will be a continuous stream when ASR is running. `<level>` is linear between 0 and 1.
 - `asr-start`: When recording starts.
 - `asr-done <transcript>`: When recording stops.
 Returns the transcript.